 AI generates many existential fears among professional photographers.
 With what mindset could they best approach it?

-Boris Eldagsen: Pandora’s box has been opened, and I recommend approaching the topic with curiosity, trying to individually find out how to integrate AI into one’s workflow to perform tasks more quickly and cost-effectively.
-The speed at which the technology is developing has been continuously accelerating since August 2022, like a Big Bang that speeds up in all directions.
+Boris Eldagsen: Pandora’s box has been opened.
+I recommend approaching the topic with curiosity, trying to individually find out how to integrate AI into one’s workflow to perform tasks more quickly and cost-effectively.
+The speed at which the technology is developing has been accelerating since August 2022, like a Big Bang that speeds up in all directions.
 Since January of this year, I have been dealing with nothing else and noticed how challenging it is to keep up with the pace.

 How could photographers get started with AI?